On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Particle Masses via Torsion Energy Contribution

 the value of which works out to be

-Thus our ${r_t}$ is about 37 times larger than the Planck length, and, as we can see, it is a remarkably simple constant in terms of the Planck length, $l_P$, and the fine structure constant, $\alpha$.
-According to eq. (\ref{result3}), $r_t$ is the effective radius at which energy density due to spin density should completely compensate the huge electrostatic energy seen in (\ref{pl}).
-In our view this is the correct Cartan radius, at least for the charged leptons, and that may still provide a plausible mechanism for averting singularities, since it is still larger than the Planck length. \textit{It is important to note, however, that these huge energy densities never actually occur in Nature, because according to our eq. (\ref{result3}) they are automatically compensated}.
-The physical mechanism described above is simply to enable extraction of the radius ${r_t}$ for different charged fermions.
+Thus, our ${r_t}$ is about 36 times larger than the Planck length, and, as we can see, it is a remarkably simple constant in terms of the Planck length, $l_P$, and the fine structure constant, $\alpha$.
+According to Equation (\ref{result3}), $r_t$ is the effective radius at which energy density due to spin density should completely compensate the huge electrostatic energy seen in Equation (\ref{pl}).
+In our view, this is the correct Cartan radius, at least for the charged leptons, and that may still provide a plausible mechanism for averting singularities, since it is still larger than the Planck length. {It is important to note, however, that these huge energy densities never actually occur in Nature, because according to our Equation (\ref{result3}) they are automatically compensated}.
+The physical mechanism described above is simply to enable extraction of the radius ${r_x}$ for different charged fermions.

-We can now use eq. (\ref{result3}) to solve for $r_x$ for the different charged leptons and anti-leptons which leads us to the following formula for our numerical estimates:
+We can now use Equation (\ref{result3}) to solve for $r_x$ for the different charged leptons and anti-leptons which leads us to the following formula for our numerical estimates:

-We use $r_t$ in the natural log function since it is very difficult to solve for $r_x$ with $r_x$ there and it amounts to an extremely small correction to our approximations.
-As shown in the Appendix A below, we were able to find solutions for $r_x$ for the charged leptons using arbitrary precision in {\sl Mathematica}.
+As shown in the Appendix \ref{A} below, we were able to find solutions for $r_x$ for the charged leptons using arbitrary precision in {\sl Mathematica}.
 The first in our results listed below is the solution for $r_t$ up to 24 significant figures.
-Then, using the same precision for comparison, we list the results for $r_e$ for an electron, $r_{\mu}$ for a muon, and $r_{\tau}$ for a tauon, along with the anti-fermions:
+Then, using the same precision for comparison, we list the results for $r_e$ for an electron, $r_{\mu}$ for a muon and $r_{\tau}$ for a tauon, along with the anti-fermions: